 Get Started with User-Generated Content

 Collecting valuable user-generated content takes more than coming up with a hashtag.
 Good UGC strategy adds value to the brand and brings user experience to another level.

 User-generated content doesn’t just have to live on social media channels.
 You can quickly expand its reach and value by showing it directly on your website with interactive UGC widgets.

-User-generated content platforms like EmbedSocial can help you automatically generate and display UGC in a well-crafted widget that you can publish on your website with a single line of code.
+User-generated content SaaS platforms like EmbedSocial can help you automatically generate, set up visual content curation, and display UGC in a real-time widget that you can publish on your website with a single line of code.

 Pick your favorite social media platform (Facebook, Instagram, Google, Twitter, TikTok, etc.) and select what you want to show, whether that be stories, posts, videos, or reviews of your products.
 Select your preferred template and curate your perfect widget.

 The greatest thing is that you can re-use the UGC to generate even more sales by making your widget shoppable.

 EmbedSocial platform works with every CMS and popular eCommerce platform, so no matter what website builder you have, we got your back!

 Don’t over-sell your product – show it and let others speak about it.
 Encourage shoppers, professional content creators, influencers, and industry experts to communicate their opinions about your brand in their own words and style.
 As a retailer, always be open to critics or attacks and have the will to turn every negative feedback into a lesson learned.

 Using UGC platforms can help you aggregate all user-generated content in one place as a powerful digital asset and competitive visual marketing.